livepeer/livepeer-monorepo/README.md

 * ### [@livepeer/graphql-sdk](./@livepeer/graphql-sdk)

-  > A GraphQL API that can be used to simplify protocol exploration.
-Currently, it exposes queries for getting a job by id or a list of jobs filtered by broadcaster address and/or whether it is currently "live".
-Can be used directly in the browser or in node.js applications.
+  > A GraphQL API that can be used to simplify protocol interaction.
+It can be used directly in the browser or in node.js applications.

 * ### [@livepeer/lpx](./@livepeer/lpx)